 Waco CG-4A Gliders in Market Holland september 1944, by G. Thuring, a special remembrance book from the Liberty Museum 1944 at Groesbeek near Nijmegen, The Netherlands.

 Special book about an Exposition in 1991, about the radiocontacts in the Battle of Arnhem, at the Airborne Museum Hartenstein, Oosterbeek, The Netherlands, called “CALLING SUNRAY”, march 1991.

 Echoes from Arnhem by Lewis Golden.

 Lewis Golden was present as a signal man at the divisionel headquaters at Oosterbeek in Hartenstein Hotel, during the most critical phases of fighting, and he was uniqueuely placed to observe and to understand what was going on.
-His book is a kind of bible about what really happened at Arnhem, while in many books a lot of things were discribed as not really true.
+In this book is written, about what really happened at Arnhem, while in many books a lot of things were told as not really true.

 Setup Battle of Arnhem (Market):

 First an explanation of the setup and meaning of the operation